nickw444/100-warm-tunas-news/_posts/2017-12-16-prediction-analysis-2016.md

 author: Nick Whyte
 ---

 It's been a long time since the Hottest 100 of 2016 was aired.
-Unfortunately, I never really got around to publishing some analysis I performed on the [prediction results](https://100warmtunas.com/2016/).
-Fortunately, I managed to find some time recently!
+Unfortunately, we never really got around to publishing some analysis we performed on the [prediction results](https://100warmtunas.com/2016/).
+Fortunately, we managed to find some time recently!

 Looking from afar, the results don't look _fantastic_ (when you compare them to [my results from 2015](https://nickwhyte.com/post/2016/predicting-triple-j-hottest-100-2015/) at least).
 The prediction unfortunately predicted the top two places out of order, however did manage to predict the third place correctly.